vwkd/science-physics/src/thermodynamics/entropy.md

 ## Evolution

 - microstates fluctuates randomly over time
-- all microstates equally likely
+- all microstates are equally likely, but macrostates aren't equally likely
-- more ways to be high entropy than low entropy
+- more ways to have macrostate with high entropy than low entropy
 - higher probability to evolve into high entropy macrostate than low entropy
-- all macrostates aren't equally likely
 - entropy increases over time in a closed system, second law of thermodynamics
 - beware: can decrease entropy locally by increasing it more elsewhere, e.g. cold fridge ❗️
+- eventually heat death of universe

 ## Directionality of Time

+- current universe not at highest entropy yet
 - universe started in low entropy at Big Bang, initial condition
-- unclear why, maybe because fluctuation to lower entropy from higher entropy due to infinite time, any configuration eventually happens
+- unclear why, maybe due to infinite time has fluctuation to lower entropy from higher entropy, any configuration eventually happens
 - evolution of entropy gives rise to directionality of time in macroscopic world
+- directionality of time emergent property
+- due to timely vicinity to Big Bang event
+- just like directionality of space due to spatial vicinity to massive object due to gravity
-- directionality of time emergent property of influential Big Bang event in timely vicinity, no directionality of time anymore when reaches highest entropy state
+- no directionality of time anymore when reaches highest entropy state
+- directionality of time not universal, not from laws of physics themselves

 ## Complexity

-- e.g. life on earth
+- how can arise, e.g. life on earth?
-- how can arise?
 - due to increasing entropy, transition from simple low entropy to simple high entropy state, e.g. mixing coffee and cream, before simple, after simple, in between complex swirling
 - transition is many locally low entropy and high entropy states, creates differences, variability, multitude
-- temporary phenomenon of evolution, peaks in middle between low and high entropy
+- temporary phenomenon of evolution of entropy, peaks in middle between low and high entropy
-- existence of life because of rising entropy
+- existence of life only because of rising entropy, not a struggle against entropy
+- life is solution to satisfy law of increasing entropy
+- highest complexity when stars stop shining